Prototype Information

 maintenance.

 Types of Grade crossings.
-Grade crossing are of four basic types, and those types are designed and constructed based on the the type of road and the traffic it carries.
-Railroad Common Standards may name them differently but those types are (from low traffic to high traffic):
+Grade crossing in the 1950's were of four basic types, and those types were designed and constructed based on the the type of road and the traffic it carries.
+Railroad Common Standards may name them differently but those types are (from high traffic to low traffic):

 The WWSL

 Engineering.
-Some basic rules for grade crossing engineering are:
+Some basic rules for grade crossing engineering regardless of type are:

 Reference